stackblitz-labs/pkg.pr.new/README.md

 ```sh
 npx pkg-pr-new publish --comment=update # default
 ```
-with `--comment=update`, pkg.pr.new would generate one initial comment and then edit it in the following commits.
+Using `--comment=update`, pkg.pr.new would generate one initial comment and then edit it in the following commits.

 With `--comment=create`, each commit would generate a comment for itself, useful for triggering workflows, like workflow execution using maintainer comments.